 There are a few different ways to track performance in a portfolio.
 The two most popular are Internal Rate of Return (IRR) and Time-Weighted Return (TWR).
 At Rodgers & Associates, we use a Daily Valuation Time-Weighted Return (TWR) method.

 What does that really mean?
 Simply put, Time-Weighted Return breaks up the return on an investment portfolio into separate intervals.
 This allows us to measure performance based on the assets available for investment each given day, and then aggregates or links those daily returns for a longer period of time.
-This is designed to eliminate the effects of cash flows (dollars added for investment or dollars distributed back to the client) and just score the portfolio on the investments it holds.
+This is designed to eliminate the effects of cash flows (dollars added into the portfolio or dollars taken out) and just score the portfolio on the investments it holds.

 TWR = [(1+HP1) X (1+HP2) x (1+HPn)] – 1